gsutil-mirrors/crcmod/docs/intro.rst

    python setup_py.py install

-.. note:: The version for Python 3.x is in the :file:`py3` directory.
-The install process
-      is the same but you need to use the Python 3.x interpreter.
+For Python 3.x, the install process is the same but you need to use the 3.x interpreter.

 ------------
 Unit Testing